 On November 18, the Office of the Comptroller of the Currency, the Federal Reserve and the Federal Deposit Insurance Corporation adopted a rule that will require banking organizations and their bank service providers to give notice of certain computer-security ...

-Last year, as employees clicked away at home amid the COVID-19 pandemic lockdown, ransomware attacks surged.
+As employees clicked away at home amid the COVID-19 pandemic lockdown, ransomware attacks surged.

 When Michael Hsu became acting U.S. Comptroller of the Currency earlier this month, banking industry experts predicted a shift away from the aggressive innovation pushed by fintech-friendly Brian Brooks, who resigned as the Biden administration prepared to take the reins.